stevan/ELO/EVENTS.md

 > so something like `*ArrayRef[*Int]` is not supported by these types
 > but more on that later.

-> NOTE: Consider adding `*RegExpRef` as well since they can be serialized as
+> XXX: Consider adding `*RegExpRef` as well since they can be serialized as
 > a string and would work just fine locally as well.

 > NOTE: We do not support things like `*ScalarRef` or `*CodeRef` as they